How Working Out High Impacts Your Sets, Reps & Gains

 Until cannabis is legalized or more research is approved, there are no strict guidelines, so monitor yourself closely to get the idea of how much is enough.

-If you’re keen on working out high on weed, will you smoke, eat, vape, or use THC oil sublingually?
+If you’re keen on doing reps while high, will you smoke, eat, vape, or use THC oil sublingually?

 - Sublingual method — fairly easy to dose.
 THC enters the bloodstream and starts to “work” within a couple of minutes.
-Be careful not to swallow the marijuana oil.
+However, be careful not to swallow the marijuana oil right away.

-- Eating or drinking — for working out high, this is the least recommended method.
-It’s much better after a workout.
-Since the onset time is somewhere between 20 minutes and two hours, it’s really hard to say when you’re going to feel the hit.
-What’s more, the THC dosage per edible is not easily determined if you, for example, make cookies in your own kitchen.
+- Eating or drinking — this is the least recommended method.
+Smoking after working out is a much better option.
+Since the onset time is somewhere between 20 minutes and two hours, it’s really hard to say when you’re going to feel the hit after you’ve had a yummy edible.

 - Topicals — utterly inefficient for the purpose.
 Creams and lotions provide local relief, and a person will hardly get euphoric from rubbing in a marijuana cream.